 “I disapprove of much, but I enjoy almost everything.”

-On this, Clurman's 116th birthday, we should be reminded of his contributions to the American theatre, of which he was a vital part during the mid-twentieth century.
-Born in 1901 on the Lower East side to Eastern European Jewish immigrants, his theatrical yearnings began as early as the age of six when he was taken by his parents to the Yiddish theatre.
-As the story goes, young Harold was captivated, even though he didn't speak the language.
+Harold Edgar Clurman was born on September 18, 1901 on the Lower East side to Eastern European Jewish immigrants, his theatrical yearnings began as early as the age of six when he was taken by his parents to the Yiddish theatre.
+As the story goes, young Harold was captivated, even though he didn’t speak the language.
 A fine student, he attended college at Columbia, then left at its mid-point to study abroad at the University of Paris, where his roommate was another Jewish genius, the composer Aaron Copland, with whom he remained a lifelong friend.
-While in Europe, he was introduced to the pioneering work of the Moscow Art Theatre, and when he returned to America he was determined to find a place in the theatre, not fully knowing what that would be.
+While in Europe, he was introduced to the pioneering work of the Moscow Art Theatre, and when he returned to America, he was determined to find a place in the theatre, not fully knowing what that would be.

-Audiences were especially thrilled by the new breed of actors the Group brought forth—all relative newcomers to the stage.
+Audiences were especially thrilled by the new breed of actors the Group brought forth — all relative newcomers to the stage.
 And though names such as Stella Adler, Luther Adler, Morris Carnovsky, Lee J. Cobb, Frances Farmer, John Garfield, Elia Kazan, Robert Lewis and Sanford Meisner may be unfamiliar to young people starting out in the theatre today, they were wildly influential back then.
-The sea change that came over the theatre in the 1940s, gestated actors like Marlon Brando, James Dean and Paul Newman, all of whom studied under members of the Group Theatre.
+The sea change that came over the theatre in the 1940s and early 50s, gestated actors like Marlon Brando, James Dean and Paul Newman, all of whom studied under members of the Group Theatre.
 This entire era of actors and theatre bore the stamp of Crawford, Strasberg and Clurman, either for good or ill, depending on which biographies you read.

 Sadly, it was infighting that brought an end to the Group Theatre, coupled with the financial difficulties of producing more than a few plays that no one wanted to see, in spite of their daring and star power.
-Many of its actors fled to Hollywood to earn better salaries—and who could blame them?
-But nothing stopped Clurman from his agenda, and due to his successes with the Group, became a much in demand director and a favorite of a new generation of intellectual playwrights.
-Funnily enough, it was Clurman's own intellect that often got the better of him.
-In rehearsals, he was prone to wax rhapsodical at length on any given subject, and often sidetrack things to the point where he made playwrights and actors want to tear their hair out.
+Many of its actors fled to Hollywood to earn better salaries — and who could blame them?
+But nothing stopped Clurman from his personal agenda and, due to his successes with the Group, he became a much in-demand director and a favorite of a new generation of intellectual playwrights.
+Funnily enough, it was Clurman’s own intelligence that often got the better of him.
+In rehearsals, he was prone to wax rhapsodically at length on any given subject, and often sidetrack things to the point where he made playwrights and actors want to tear their hair out.
 But they loved him, as his passion knew no bounds.
-I can't recall to whom the quote is attributed, but the best thing I ever heard said about him was "Harold Clurman should direct the first week's rehearsal of every play, and then be sent home."
+I can’t recall to whom the quote is attributed, but the best thing I ever heard said about him was “Harold Clurman should direct the first week’s rehearsal of every play, and then be sent home.”